Admin Logs

 Logs on disk - Settings

-The minimal logging level from which log entries will be stored in log files.
+The minimum logging level from which log entries will be stored in log files.

-Selecting Warn (warning), for example, will store log entries from this level on, including Warn, Error, and Fatal.
+For example, selecting Warn (warning) will store log entries from this level and up, including Warn, Error, and Fatal.

 • B. Default Filter Action